 Step 3 – Cleaning

-Specify the day(s) of the week the room will be cleaned by the roommates.
-If the roommates will share all of the cleaning tasks on these days, check the first box.
+Specify the day(s) of the week the roommates will clean the room.
+If the roommates share all the cleaning tasks, check the first box.
 If not, check the second box and enter the tasks each roommate is responsible for (e.g., “Johnny – Mopping”).

 Step 4 – Study Hours

-Study hours are a block of time that give the roommates a chance to study without distractions.
-The time the roommates set should give ample time to cover studying, but also shouldn’t interfere with meals and other activities.
-Once the times have been entered, check whether the study times include weekends or not.
+Study hours are a block of time that gives the roommates a chance to study free from distractions.
+Anywhere from one (1) to hour (4) hours is customary.
+Once the times have been inputted, check the box corresponding to whether the study times include weekends or not.

 Step 5 – Sleep Times

 Enter the start and end times to indicate when the roommates are restricted from making noise.
 If the times should include weekends, check the first box.
 Otherwise, check “do not include weekends.”

 Step 6 – Belongings

 Personal possessions commonly lead to arguments among roommates.
-In the first section, list the types of items that cannot be borrowed by the roommates (e.g., clothes and hygiene products).
+In the first section, list the items that cannot be borrowed for any reason (e.g., clothes and hygiene products).
 On the following line, enter the types of belongings that can be used with permission from the other roommates (e.g., electronics and sports equipment).
-Finally, provide the types of objects that can be used anytime without permission by the roommates (e.g., TV and furniture).
+Finally, provide the objects that can be used anytime without permission by the roommates (e.g., TV and furniture).

 Step 7 – Shared Costs

 If the roommates agree to share the costs of food or other supplies, enter them on the two (2) lines provided.
 Then, check one (1) of the boxes to indicate whether the costs will be shared weekly or monthly.

 Step 8 – Additional Terms & Conditions